 - Android alternative: iOS

-- Google Chrome alternative: Firefox or Brave
+- Google Chrome alternative: Firefox, DuckDuckGo, or Brave

-- Google Search alternative: DuckDuckGo, Metager or Qwant
+- Google Search alternative: DuckDuckGo, Metager, or Qwant

 - Gmail alternative: Proton Mail or Tutanota

-- Google Chat alternative: Signal
+- Google Chat alternative: Signal, Messages (on Apple devices)

-- Google Maps alternative: OpenStreetMap
+- Google Maps alternative: OpenStreetMap, Apple Maps (On Apple devices)

-It’s important to use Google alternatives that actively prevent your data being collected.
+It’s important to use Google alternatives that actively prevent your data from being collected.
 Simply choosing a non-Google browser isn’t enough — Google Analytics and Google Ads are embedded in almost every website you visit.

 Using a VPN is a good way to effectively mask your IP address and boost your online privacy.
 The best VPN providers have private search engines and browser extensions for Google Chrome that hide your online activity from Google.